Liubavaa/CarsAssistantBot/README.md

 # Cars Assistant Bot

 Provide CLI and Telegram versions of AI-Bot based on ChatGPT-4.
 The bot processed the included dataset (```merged_data_test_task.xlsx```).
 The dataset contains information about available cars in different countries.
-As a result, bot can assist to find best option among all cars.
+As a result, bot can assist to find best option among all cars for a specific user request.

 ### Installing